 The difference between this model and the one we tested previously is that the T8 Twin Engine is a plug-in hybrid.

-The only way you would know from the outside though is by the filler flap on the passenger side front wing and the T8 badging on the back.
+The only way you would know from the outside though is by the filler flap on the passenger side front wing, T8 badging on the back and the Volvo charging cable in the boot.

 The car runs in Hybrid mode by default, which automatically manages the energy stored in the battery and recharges through engine and road braking, showing you what type of energy you are using on the dashboard.